CakeDC/users/readme.md

 ### Using the "remember me" functionality ###

-To use the "remember me" checkbox which sets a cookie on the login page you will need to add the RememberMe component to the AppController or the controllers you want to auto-login the user again based on the cookie.
+The "remember me" checkbox on the login page encrypts the user's login credentials and stores them in a cookie.
+The RememberMe component reads the cookie and automatically logs in the user.
+You need to add the RememberMe component to the AppController or the specific controllers where you want auto-login to work.

 	public $components = array(
 		'Users.RemembeMe');

-If you are using another user model than 'User' you'll have to configure it:
+If you are using a user model other than 'User' you need to configure it:

 	public $components = array(
 		'Users.RemembeMe' => array(
 			'userModel' => 'AppUser');

-And add this line
+Then add a call to `restoreLoginFromCookie()` to your controllers `beforeFilter()` callack like so:

 	$this->RememberMe->restoreLoginFromCookie()

-to your controllers beforeFilter() callack.
-This function will read the login credentials from the cookie and log the user in based on that information.

 Auth needs to be set up before the `restoreLoginFromCookie()` function is called.
 One way to do that is to copy part of the `UsersController::_setupAuth()` function into your AppController's `beforeFilter()` callback before the `restoreLoginFromCookie()` call like so: